-There are two separate code images (firmware files) that can be field updated on your Reference 3000.
-The first is the Instrument Code.
-This is the code that handles most of the functionality of the Reference 3000.
-The second is the Communications Code.
-This code handles the USB communications between your Reference 3000 and the host computer.
+There are two firmware images that can be field updated on your Reference 3000.
+The first is the Instrument Firmware.
+This is the program that handles most of the functionality of the Reference 3000.
+The second is the Communications Firmware.
+This program handles the USB communications between your Reference 3000 and the host computer

-Appropriate update files (code images) can be obtained from the Gamry Instruments website at www.gamry.com.
-Download the file containing the new code and save it onto your computer's hard disk.

-Alternatively, Gamry's software CD contains a firmware folder that contains firmware files compatible with that CD's Framework revision.
+Appropriate update files (firmware images) can be obtained from the Gamry Instruments website at www.gamry.com.
+Download the file containing the new image and save it onto your computer's hard disk.
+Alternatively, every Gamry Software CD (or Gamry Software Flash Drive) contains a firmware folder that contains firmware files compatible with that CD's Framework revision.